-You will learn classic strength movements like squats, deadlifts and presses which build lean muscle, improve conditioning, and body-awareness.
+You will learn classic strength movements like squats, deadlifts, rows and presses which build muscle, improve conditioning, and body-awareness.
 I stress quality of movement and proper mechanics; I want my clients to learn how to lift and exercise in a way that they can sustain for life, injury-free.
-Learning to lift is like learning to cook; everyone should know how, but everyone needs to be taught.
+Learning to lift is like learning to cook –

 Training should be physically and mentally challenging, and it is not going to be easy if you want to change your life.
 In order to do the hard work that long term progress demands, I help my clients cultivate a positive and attentive mindset toward their body and their goals, keeping them as informed and empowered as possible every step of the way.
 I think of my clients as trainees, or apprentices – ultimately I want to empower the individual to make the changes; I cannot change anyone by myself.
 I do this by consistently increasing my own knowledge base, actively creating dialogue about goal setting and progress, and encouraging my clients to allow themselves to become their strongest selves.

 For more information about personal training and remote coaching, please email carapatriciabrennan @ gmail dot com.